vtex-apps/image-protocol-example/docs/README.md

 ## GraphQL mutations

-### In this example app, there are two mutations configured
+### In this example app, there are three mutations configured

 - The first mutation is used to save the files and return the url